zhaoxuejun92/starter-hugo-academic/content/publication/working-paper-3/index.md

 ---
-title: 'Learning to Price Supply Chain Contracts Under a Learning Retailer'
+title: 'Learning to Price Supply Chain Contracts Against a Learning Retailer'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xuejun Zhao
-  - admin
+  - Ruihao Zhu
-  - admin2
+  - William B. Haskell

 # Author notes (optional)
 author_notes: